AbeDaDev/Journal-Notes/notes.md

 - I was all over the place most of March a
 - planning a Full Stack app
 - Gotta look into free lancinng jobs
-- Attending eventvgh
+- Attending event
-- Applying for jobs
+- Applying for jobs 5/27
+- Getting back to studying 5/28